open-watcom/owp4v1copy/bld/src/os2/som/readme.txt

 "System Object Model Programming Guide" and "System Object Model Programming Reference", both included with the IBM SOMobjects Developer Toolkit.

- Note: Building the C sample program (helloc) assumes that SOM header files have the C++ or OIDL-compatible form, generated with 'somstars' (as opposed to 'somcorba').
+ Note: Building the C sample programs (helloc and animals ) assumes that SOM header files have the C++ or OIDL-compatible form, generated with 'somstars' (as opposed to 'somcorba').
 The makefile explicitly specifies the -maddstar option to the SOM compiler (sc), which is equivalent to having the SMADDSTAR environment variable set.